Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Extension to the Multi-Target Setting

 } While the global A- and D-objectives minimize the \emph{average} or \emph{aggregate} estimation error across all targets, they do not explicitly control the weakest-performing target.
 To ensure fairness and robustness, we use a \emph{min–max} formulation instead.
 This optimizes the worst-case per-target objective and is given by {

 } where the last expression \eqref{eq_min_max_E_opt} coincides exactly with the global E-optimal objective \eqref{eq_E-opt_global} because the smallest eigenvalue of the block-diagonal FIM equals the minimum of the smallest eigenvalues of its constituent blocks.
-Thus, E-optimality naturally enforces fairness across targets, whereas A- and D-optimality require explicit min–max reformulations to prevent sacrificing accuracy at poorly conditioned targets hence we follow the minimizing the maximum optimality objective across all targets for the rest of this paper.
+Thus, E-optimality naturally enforces fairness across targets, whereas A- and D-optimality require explicit min–max reformulations to prevent sacrificing accuracy at poorly conditioned targets.
+Hence, for the rest of this paper, we adopt a min–max formulation that minimizes the maximum per-target optimality objective.

-\subsection{Relationship among A-, D-, and E-optimal objectives}
+\subsection{Relationship Among A-, D-, and E-Optimal Objectives}

 Recall that the per-target D-opt objective in \eqref{eq_D_optimal_node_n} and E-opt objective in \eqref{eq_E_optimal_node_n} were concave in the continuous relaxation of the optimization variables.
-In this section, we show both the E-optimal and D-optimal objectives control the A-optimal objective and this extends to the multi-node setting as well.
+In this section, we show that the E-optimal objective bounds the A-optimal objective, while the D-optimal objective is related to the A-optimal objective through the aggregate information term \(S_n\).
 The following proposition formalizes these relationships among the A-, D- and E-optimal objectives.

 \begin{proposition}[Relationship between A-, D- and E-optimality objectives] For each target $n\in\mathcal{N}$, we have \begin{enumerate} \item[(i)] (\emph{E straddles A}) For all $n$,